 Picture this: juicy, flavorful meatballs infused with the perfect hint of smoke, slow-cooked on a Traeger grill to perfection.
 Nestled in a fresh, toasted bun and topped with melted cheese and your favorite marinara sauce, this sandwich offers layers of bold, mouthwatering flavors.
-The smoke from the grill adds a depth that turns a simple meatball sub into something truly extraordinary.
+The meatballs come out juicy and flavorful with a hint of smoke that makes them stand out.

 What You’ll Need